serryshoaib/undergraduate_project/README.md

 ## .gitignore file

 This file is useful if you want to keep files local on your machine, but want to ignore them when using `git`.
 For example, if you have very large sequencing files you use for analysis and want them on your laptop, but do not want to upload them to GitHub (GitHub has a single file size limit of 150Mb anyway).

+## Getting started

+To use this repository for your work, fork this repository.
+There's a button on the top right for 'forking' this repository.
+In doing so, you will have a copy of this repository in your personal account which you can then work on.
+After forking, `git clone` your copy of the repository and edit the README, add your data and code!